fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/auth.md

 --- -->

 ## Authentication Request
-When the authentication is requested, API calls are made with `requestAuthCallback`
+When the authentication is requested, the API call will be made with `requestAuthCallback()` .
-Along with the push notification sent to the app, the result will be returned through onSuccess if the authentication is successful.
+Push notification will be sent to the app, and the result will be returned through `onSuccess` if successfully authenticated.

 ```